Swim Meets Faqs

 How do you know the order of swims

 The events will be listed on the entry form in numerical order.
 Most meets will be over 2 days at the weekend and will have four sessions.
 Events 101, 102, 103 etc will be in Session 1, Saturday morning; events 201, 202, 203 etc will be Session 2, Saturday afternoon; events 301 etc, Session 3, Sunday morning and 401 etc, Session 4, Sunday afternoon.
 All swimmers should be there in time for the start of the warm up for the session in which they are swimming.
 Details are on the front of the entry form.

 What to do if the swimmer can’t make the meet

 If you find you are unable to attend a meet for which you have been accepted please let the coach know as soon as possible that you wish to be withdrawn.
 This will allow the host club to give notice to any reserve swimmers that they will now get their swim.
-If you have to withdraw on the day of the meet or if you are running late please text the coach’s phone or message the facebook page.
-The phone number can be found on the club website.
-This phone will be switched on the evening before and for the duration of a meet.
+If you have to withdraw on the day of the meet or if you are running late please contact the Head Coach or message the Facebook page.